Broadside ballad: Development of broadsides

 Ballads developed out of minstrelsy from the fourteenth and fifteenth century.
-These were narrative poems that had combined with French courtly romances and Germanic legends that were popular at the King’s court, as well as in the halls of lords of the realm.
+These were narrative poems that had combined with French courtly romances and Germanic legends that were popular at the King's court, as well as in the halls of lords of the realm.
 By the seventeenth century, minstrelsy had evolved into ballads whose authors wrote on a variety of topics.
 The authors could then have their ballads printed and distributed.
 Printers used a single piece of paper known as a broadside, hence the name broadside ballads.
 It was common for ballads to have crude woodcuts at the top of a broadside.
 Historians Fumerton and Gerrini show just how popular broadsides had been in early modern England: the ballads printed numbered in the millions.
 The ballads did not stay just in London but spread to the English countryside.
 Owing to the printing press, publishing large amounts of broadsides became easier.
 Commoners were frequently exposed to ballads, in either song or print, as they were ubiquitous in London.

 The invention of the printing press helped the broadsides to become so popular.
 This new technology helped printers to produce these ballads cheaply and in mass quantities.
 Historian Adrian Johns explains the printing process as well as how and where people of this time bought ballads.
 The ballads retailed on the streets of London or in village squares for up to a penny, meaning almost everyone could afford this cheap form of entertainment.
-In the seventeenth century, people called “Stationers” printed and publish in the same place.
+In the seventeenth century, people called "Stationers" printed and published in the same place.
 Stationers had great control over what was printed.
-If a printer was Protestant or Catholic, they would publish broadsides in favor of their beliefs.
+Protestant or Catholic printers would publish broadsides in favor of their beliefs.
 This worked the same for political beliefs.